Disability and Planning Research

 Nordic Charter for Universal Design

-You will need institutional access for a free read, or request a copy from authors on ResearchGate.
+You will need institutional access for a free read, or request a copy from the author on ResearchGate.

 Good design: Not an added extra